What Causes Cysts in Dogs: Understanding Canine Cyst Formation

 Certain breeds may have a genetic predisposition to developing specific types of cysts.
 For example, poodles are more prone to sebaceous cysts, while Labrador Retrievers may be more susceptible to follicular cysts.

-Hormonal fluctuations can lead to developing cysts in dogs.
+Hormonal fluctuations can lead to the development of cysts in dogs.
 This is especially true for intact female dogs, who can experience hormonal changes during their estrus cycle.

 Trauma to the skin or underlying tissues can trigger cyst formation.
 Sometimes, a dog may develop a cyst as a protective response to an injury or foreign body.